sburtner/Womxn-Hacks/README.md

-# Womxn-Hacks

-Womxn/Hacks is an all women-identifying hackathon at UCSB.
-This is the (private) GitHub for our team!
+Womxn/Hacks is an all female-identifying hackathon at UCSB.
+This is the GitHub repository for our team, the **Sheographers**!

 What's in this repository:
 - **Scripts**